 The promises of exiting the EU as an independent coastal state brought with it the opportunity to rebalance quota shares to reflect the resource in UK waters and to provide for exclusive UK access to territorial waters within the 12-mile limit, allowing for a system of sustainable fisheries governance responsive and flexible to the natural fluctuations of a self-renewing resource.
 Under the Trade and Cooperation Agreement, those goals were not delivered.
 The EU’s relationship with the UK on fishing rights – especially in relation to access and quota shares – is now in stark contrast with its relationship with Norway, another independent coastal state.
-Since the 2016 Referendum, the Federation with the support of others, especially Fishmongers Company has campaigned assiduously to see these goals achieved and we will continue to do so.
-We will also work to see through the implementation of the Fisheries Act the assembly of the nuts and bolts of a management regime that has fishing communities at its heart.
+Since the 2016 Referendum, the Federation with the support of others, especially Fishmongers Company, has campaigned assiduously to see these goals achieved and we will continue to do so.
+We will also work to ensure that the implementation of the Fisheries Act and the assembly of the nuts and bolts of the new management regime has fishing communities at its heart.

 UK-EU Fisheries Agreement: Taking Stock

 The UK and EU have just concluded their first annual bilateral fisheries agreement made under the terms of the Trade and Cooperation Agreement.
 The negotiations and annual agreement have been heavily shaped and constrained by the limitations imposed by the TCA.
 The outcomes also reflect the UK’s new legal status as an independent coastal state.
 The tensions created by these two divergent trajectories go a long way to explaining the shape and content of the deal for 2021.